 Advanced rigging - RA

-To perform intermediate rigging duties you need to have an Advanced rigging - RA high risk work licence.
+To perform Advanced rigging duties you need to have an Advanced rigging - RA high risk work licence.

 To apply for an advanced rigging licence you must hold, or have previously passed assessment for, a dogging licence, basic rigging licence and intermediate rigging licence.